BetterWrapper/GoNexus/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve our project
-title: I need to report a bug for your project
+title: I need to file a bug report for your project
 labels: ''
 assignees: ''